ybenitezf/cdk_polylith/README.md

 }
 ```

-Note the content of the `"app"` key, we removed `app.py` and now we need to do something else, beginning by adding a new project to our polylith repository:
+Note the content of the `"app"` key, we've removed `app.py` and now we need to do something else, beginning by adding a new project to our polylith repository:

 ```bash
 poetry poly create project --name cdk_app
 ```

 The project name can be anything you need or want, this will be used to build a python package.
-Now the projects folder have a new subfolder `cdk_app` with a `pyproject.toml` file on it, is in this file that we combine our bases and components to build the artifact to deploy, edit this file and in the `package` property we will add what we need:
+Now the projects folder have a new subfolder `cdk_app` with a `pyproject.toml` file on it.
+In this file is where we combine our bases and components to build the artifact to deploy.
+Edit this file to add our include statements under the `package` property as shown below:

 ```toml
 packages = [